Meerav29/lecture-note/README.md

 - **Transcription workflow:** Upload files or record in-browser, then transcribe with Deepgram (default) or other pluggable providers.
 - **Lecture notes:** Summarize transcripts into organized sections, bullet points, and action items.
 - **Flashcards:** Generate study decks automatically and review them with simple spaced-repetition controls.
+- **Transcript-grounded chat:** Ask follow-up questions about a transcript and get answers sourced only from the lecture content.
 - **Bring your own key:** Keep API keys client-side; provider support lives in `lib/providers` for easy extension.
 - **Demo-ready:** Built with Next.js for fast Vercel deployment and feature-flagged demos.